TechQaiser/Facebook-Groups/README.md

 </p>

 ## Overview
-The GRoup Extractor Tool Help To Extract Groups On Facebook (Any Content Groups) , This Tool Is Mainly Designed For Facebook Instream Ads To Help You To Find Groups Where You Can Share Your Videos , Also You Can Check The Groups You Extracted Is Active Or Not Either You Can Use Option Help To Check Groups Privacy To Admin Posts Or Auto Approval Posts
+The Group Extractor Tool Help To Extract Groups On Facebook (Any Content Groups) , This Tool Is Mainly Designed For Facebook Instream Ads To Help You To Find Groups Where You Can Share Your Videos , Also You Can Check The Groups You Extracted Is Active Or Not Either You Can Use Option Help To Check Groups Privacy To Admin Posts Or Auto Approval Posts

 ## Enviroment Setup
 Install `Facebook Group Tool` On Your Device